-We have reviewed our standard supply contract and updated it to include contractual obligations that can be sought if necessary, requiring suppliers to take steps to seek to ensure that there is no modern slavery in their own business or their supply chains.
+The majority of the new supply contracts entered into last year included specific contractual obligations requiring our suppliers to take steps to ensure that there is no modern slavery in their own business or their supply chains.

 Staff training and awareness

 All of our procurement staff have received anti-slavery training over the last 12 months and we are now developing a programme for relevant non-procurement staff.